 Unlike many drama clubs for young people, our youth group and children’s theatre learn to perform on a full working stage – in fact, Beckenham Theatre is the smallest full theatre in the UK, complete with fly loft.
 Unusually, there is also no charge for classes, as the groups are led by experienced volunteers (though members with children involved in these groups pay an extra £10 per year in membership).

 The Children’s Theatre was first formed in 1948 and has continued to be a vital part of Beckenham Theatre ever since.
 Our younger members have the opportunity to perform in two dedicated productions each year, timed to coincide with the May and October half terms, and auditions are open to Children’s Theatre and Youth Group attendees, as well as new faces.

-Workshops for the children’s and youth theatres are held as follows during school term-times.
-They do not take place during school holidays or when there is a production on:
+Workshops for the children’s and youth theatres are held as follows during school term-times including half terms.
+Thursday youth group does not take place during a production.

 Youth Theatre: Thursday evenings, 20.00 – 21.30 (age 14-18)

 Unfortunately, we currently have no places available at either the children’s or youth theatre groups.